Clare Abbey: History

 Clare Abbey, originally called the "Abbey of St. Peter and St. Paul at Kilmony", was founded in 1189, under the sponsorship of Domnall Mór Ua Briain (Donald O'Brien), the king of Thomond.
 The Abbey, granted to an order of Augustinian Canons, was the largest and most important of the Augustinian monasteries in County Clare.
-The other Augustinian monasteries are: the Canon Island Abbey, the Inchicronan Priory, the Killone Nunnery and the Abbey at Kilshanny.
+The other Augustinian monasteries are: the Canon Island Abbey, the Inchicronan Priory, Killone Abbey (nunnery) and the Abbey at Kilshanny.

 The Canons, also known as "Canons Regular", were an order of priests from Italy who followed the rule of St. Augustine.
 Their primary focus was parish work and "the care of souls".
 They lived simply, much like their parishioners.
 The Canons adapted easily to Irish medieval life, as it was very similar to their monastic lives back in Italy.
 The number of Canon orders continued to grow after the twelfth century.
 By the thirteenth century, they were the largest order in Ireland.